ZeroTraceAPI/Amulet-Utility-Plugins/README.md

 This can be useful for clearing large areas, recovering materials from world edits, organizing blocks, testing maps, or turning a selected region into a compact storage area.

+### Dark Mode UI

+Dark Mode UI applies a reversible dark theme to Amulet's wxPython interface after the 3d editor or plugin system loads.

+It keeps a persistent controller attached to the Amulet window, can re-theme newly shown panels and includes buttons to open or delete the plugin config file.

+This can be useful for long editing sessions, low-light environments, screenshots, or users who prefer a darker interface.
+The plugin changes UI colors only and does not edit the world.

 ## Screenshots